 Recent issues of our branch newsletter, Adirondack Glimpses, are available on this web site.

 Branch Board meetings are generally held monthly except for summer months; members are always welcome to attend.
-The Branch Bylaws are available on this web site as a pdf (Adobe Acrobat Reader) file.
+The Branch Bylaws are available on this web site as a pdf file (Adobe Reader).

 Mission Statement: AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.